 5 for the Coriolis forces.
 The gyroscopic loads will only arise if the turbine actively yaws.
 In the simulations considered within this study the turbine did not yaw, so gyroscopic loads will were not present and hence not included.
-We can therefore write where Iflap is the flap's moment of inertia.
-In this study, we approximate mflap as the mass of the blade section with flap multiplied by the flap's percentage of the chord length.
-Iflap and dflap are approximated assuming a triangular flap shape (Isosceles triangle) with constant density.
+We are the force in the simulation of the simulation of the simulation of the simulation of the simulation.